• Skip to primary navigation

 Take those tons of empty plastic shopping bags to a recycling center, and keep just enough for yourself.
 An empty tissue box attached with velcro to the back of a cabinet or pantry door, makes a handy place to store them.

-use tension rod for spices3A small tension rod in the upper back of a kitchen cabinet makes a little shelf to keep those teeny tiny spices in view.
+organize you pantry, 10 Tips for Organizing Your Pantry, Joyful HomemakingA small tension rod in the upper back of a kitchen cabinet makes a little shelf to keep those teeny tiny spices in view.

 There you have it, my 10 tricks for organizing your pantry!
 What tips would you add?